Is Udemy Worth it? Pros and Cons For Artists and Designers

 The courses cover all skill levels from beginners to advanced, and you can learn at your own pace.
 There is no time limit for completing a course and once purchased it’s yours to keep with unlimited access.
 Come back whenever you like.

-Udemy has a non-selective approach to teaching, meaning anyone can become a course instructor, and as such, there are many low-quality courses.
+First of all, only 63% are English-speaking courses so that eliminates a third straight away.
+But the real issue is the non-selective approach to teaching.
+It means anyone can become a course instructor, and as such, there are many low-quality courses.

-Udemy has been criticized for its low-quality course content, something they’re attempting to remedy, but for all that, their best courses are as good as you will find anywhere on the web.
+Udemy has been criticized for its low-quality course content (something they’re attempting to remedy) but the cream rises to the top, and their very best courses are as good as you will find anywhere else on the web.

 Finding the best Udemy instructors in each category is easy enough.
-Find the reviews for each instructor and choose those with five-star ratings and see how many students have enrolled.
-You can also refer to their Bestseller tag.
+Find the reviews for each instructor and choose those with 4 -5 star ratings and see how many students have enrolled.
+You can read the student reviews, and note the “Bestseller” and “Highest Rated” tags.

-Udemy is known for hosting numerous free classes, the policy is confusing because I read that the policy had changed and they now offer only around 600 free classes, each limited to a maximum of 2 hours in length.
+Udemy was known for hosting numerous free classes, and it seems the policy has changed. and now they offer only around 600 free classes, each limited to a maximum of 2 hours in length.

 That’s born out if you Google ‘free Udemy courses’.
-The first result finds the Udemy free resource center link with 539 courses available.
+The first result finds the link with 539 courses available.
 As far as I can see that does not include any art and design freebies beyond one about Adobe Illustrator.

 How Does Udemy Work?